RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 ![](images/ug/Data-view-gis-presentation.png) <!--CMD:SKIP-->

 ### Tile layer management
 DBeaver ships with several predefined map tiles.
-Tiles can be chosen with the combo below the viewer:
+The tiles can be chosen with the combo below the viewer:

 ![](images/ug/Leaflet-Tiles-Combo.gif)